OVGTSL/ovgtsl.github.io/README.md

    - ```git checkout BRANCHNAME```
 4. ```bundle exec jekyll serve```
 5. Check [http://localhost:4000](http://localhost:4000) that nothing is broken
-6. Merge that branch into master (easiest to manage on the GitHub site)
+6. Merge that branch into main (easiest to manage on the GitHub site)